missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Missouri, the judiciary consists of the trial courts, an intermediate appellate court, and the Supreme Court.
 The trial courts hold the jurisdiction for criminal cases in Missouri, while the intermediate appellate court deals with appeals from the circuit courts.
 The supreme court reviews appeals of important cases.
 The prosecuting attorney in each county handles Missouri’s trial process, and accused persons are innocent until proven guilty.
 The prosecution process include;

-Arrest and Complaint: If a charge has been filed formally, the prosecuting attorney will obtain an arrest warrant from a judge.
-The arrest warrant will grant law enforcement officers the authority to apprehend the suspect.
+Arrest and Complaint: If a charge has been filed formally, the prosecuting attorney obtains an arrest warrant from a judge.
+The arrest warrant grants law enforcement officers the authority to apprehend the suspect.

-Preliminary Hearing: At the preliminary hearing, the prosecutor will present evidence to prove that the accused person is guilty of the crime.
-Cross-examination will then take place.
-If a probable cause is established, the judge will order that the case proceeds to trial.
-The case can also be dismissed if probable cause is not demonstrated after going through all evidence or if a witness fails to appear.
+Preliminary Hearing: At the preliminary hearing, the prosecutor presents evidence to prove that the accused person is guilty of the crime.
+Cross-examination then takes place.
+If a probable cause is established, the judge orders that the case proceeds to trial.
+The case may also be dismissed if probable cause is not demonstrated after going through all evidence or if a witness fails to appear.

 Arraignment: Charges are presented to the defendant formally to enter a plea.
-The suspect can choose to plead guilty or not guilty.
-After this, the court will set a trial date.
+The suspect may choose to plead guilty or not guilty.
+After this, the court sets a trial date.

-The Trial: The jury will be present during the trial, and after all evidence has been heard, the court will read the jury’s instruction.
+The Trial: The jury is present during the trial, and after all evidence has been heard, the court reads the jury’s instruction.
 However, the juror must come to a unanimous decision about the case.
 If the alleged offender is not found guilty of the crime, the state holds no authority to retry the suspect.
-If proven guilty, the judge will sentence the criminal upon the jury’s recommendation.
+If proven guilty, the judge sentences the criminal upon the jury’s recommendation.
 Notwithstanding, there are instances where the judge does not require instruction from the jury to preside over a case.

 Presentence Investigation: The State Board of Probation may decide if an accused person is eligible for probation and may suggest this to the judge.